 Because many fish either dart or swim very fast, it is important for them to have a lot of swimming room.

-Floating freshwater aquarium plants take up less room where the fish swim.
+Top Tip: Floating freshwater aquarium plants take up less room where the fish swim.
 This makes floating plants ideal for smaller tanks.

-Creates a Place for Nitrogen Fixing Bacteria in the Water, Where it is Needed Most
+floating aquarium plants Create a Place for Nitrogen Fixing Bacteria in the Water, Where it is Needed Most

 Just about every aquarium keeper has suffered losses from ammonia spikes, or excess nitrates.